sauravmishra1710/sauravmishra1710/README.md

 - 👯 Open to collaborate on ***AI for Medicine and Healthcare.***

 ### Peer Reviewed Paper Publications
   1. Malaria Parasite Detection using Efficient Neural Ensembles.
 The paper is published as part of the Journal of Electronics, Electromedical Engineering, and Medical Informatics.
-[Read Online](https://doi.org/10.35882/jeeemi.v3i3.2)
+[Read Online](https://doi.org/10.35882/jeeemi.v3i3.2), [Python Source Code](https://github.com/sauravmishra1710/Malaria-Detection-Using-Deep-Learning-Techniques)

 ### 👨‍💻 Recently Created Repositories 👨‍💻